TLRKiliann/dev_tools/Git_cmd.md

 `└─ $ ▶ nano .gitignore`

-Use `/lib/` to hidden your directory, you can use `.log` for files ended by .log.
+Use `/lib/` to hidden your directory, you can use `.log` for files ending with .log.

 **Alias**